atauenis/prkiller-ng/Readme.md

 Sometimes it is necessary to restart Windows shell process (`explorer.exe`).
 Say, after manual tweaking its settings in registry, or if it became unstable.
 So you may press "Restart shell" button (or `Ctrl`+`S`).
 This will close all Explorer processes, and then it gets restarted as just after logon.

-The program interface can be localized to any language.
-Currently only English is available, but other languages will be added in future.
+The program supports changing user interface language.
+Out of the default package there are 2 languages bundled: English and Russian.

 ## Configuring